ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![Test Results](images/tests.jpg)

-For the evaluation of the accuracy of the generated regression output, a confusion matrix, specifically the accuracy computed by the confusion matrix, will be used to validate the output generated by the `glm()` function for the binary logistic regression.
+For the evaluation of the accuracy of the generated regression output, a confusion matrix, specifically the accuracy computed by the confusion matrix, validates the output generated by the `glm()` function for the binary logistic regression.
 The *confusion matrix* looks at the accuracy of the model by determining the amount of observations that were prediced that did have an education of a high school diploma or greater and comparing those to the predicted values generated from the same data set.
 These observations are separated into true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN), which account for the predictions and their outcomes.
 If the outcome that was predicted was true, it is a true positive/negative and if it is false, it is a false positive/negative.
 Both true negative and true positive check for those observations that were predicted to have an education of some high school or less.
 Accuracy is computed from this confusion matrix following the equation below.